Mike Huckabee: Political career

-Lieutenant Governor of Arkansas, 1993–1996
+Lieutenant Governor of Arkansas, campaign 1992

 In Huckabee's first political race in 1992, he lost to incumbent Democratic senator Dale Bumpers, receiving 40 percent of the vote in the general election.
 In the same election, Arkansas governor Bill Clinton was elected president, making lieutenant governor Jim Guy Tucker the new governor when Clinton resigned the governorship.
 In 1993, Republican state chairman Asa Hutchinson urged Huckabee to run in the special election for lieutenant governor held on July 27.
 Realizing his loss came among key conservative Democrats, Huckabee ran a decidedly conservative campaign.
 In the subsequent general election, he defeated Nate Coulter, who had been Bumpers's campaign manager the previous year, 51–49 percent.
 Huckabee became the second Republican since Reconstruction to serve as Arkansas lieutenant governor, the first having been Maurice Britt from 1967 to 1971.

 In his autobiography From Hope to Higher Ground, Huckabee recalled the chilly reception that he received from the Arkansas Democratic establishment on his election as lieutenant governor: "The doors to my office were spitefully nailed shut from the inside, office furniture and equipment were removed, and the budget spent down to almost nothing prior to our arriving.
 After fifty-nine days of public outcry, the doors were finally opened for me to occupy the actual office I had been elected to hold two months earlier."

 Dick Morris, who had previously worked for Bill Clinton, advised Huckabee on his races in 1993, 1994, and 1998.
-Huckabee commented that Morris was a "personal friend".
+Huckabee commented that Morris was a "personal friend."
 A newspaper article reported on Huckabee's 1993 win: "Morris said the mistake Republicans always make is that they are too much of a country club set.
-What we wanted to do was run a progressive campaign that would appeal to all Arkansans.'"
+What we wanted to do was run a progressive campaign that would appeal to all Arkansans.